mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Kusyu orbits Tyeyo at 1 AU with a period of 320 standard days.
 It rotates on its axis once every 36 standard hours (one eakhau).

-Kusyu is 12,980 kilometres in diameter and has a standard atmosphere tainted with industrial pollutants.
+Kusyu is 12,980 kilometers in diameter and has a standard atmosphere tainted with industrial pollutants.
 Sixty percent of the world is covered with water oceans.
 Kusyu has two major continents, both in the same hemisphere and both straddling